-· · Guest Operating System Driver Type Used Quiescing Type Used Windows XP 32-bit Windows 2000 32-bit Sync Driver File-system consistent quiescing.
-Windows Vista 32- or 64-bit Windows 7 32- or 64-bit VMware VSS component File-system consistent quiescing.
-Windows 2003 32- or 64-bit VMware VSS component Application-consistent quiescing.
-Windows 2008 32- or 64-bit Windows Server 2008 R2 VMware VSS component Application-consistent quiescing.
+Guest Operating System Driver Type Used Quiescing Type Used Windows 2008 32- or 64-bit Windows Server 2008 R2 VMware VSS component Application-consistent quiescing.
 For this to be available, several conditions must be met: Virtual machine must be running on ESXi 4.1 or later.
 The UUID attribute must be enabled.
-It is enabled by default for virtual machines created on 4.1 or later.
+It is enabled by default fo virtual machines created on 4.1 or later.
 For details see Enable Virtual Machine Application Consistent Quiescing.
 The virtual machine must use SCSI disks only and have as many free SCSI slots as the number of disks.
 Application-consistent quiescing is not supported for virtual machines with IDE disks.
 The Windows VM must not use dynamic disks.
 If the VM has dynamic disks, the snapshot will be file-system consistent.
 Windows Server 2012 VMware VSS component Same as for Windows 2008.
-Windows Server 2016 VMware VSS component Same as for Windows 2008.
-VMware Tools10.1.0 or later is required for quiesced snapshot support.
+Windows Server 2016 VMware VSS Same as for Windows 2008. component VMware Tools10.1.0 or later is required for quiescing support.
+Application quiesced snapshots are not supported for virtual disks managed by Storage Spaces.
+Use file-system quiescing as a workaround.
 Other guest operating system Not applicable Crash-consistent quiescing.